187ram/audio_server/README.md

 - Name of the song – (mandatory, string, cannot be larger than 100 characters)
 - Duration in number of seconds – (mandatory, integer, positive)
-- Uploaded time – (mandatory, Datetime, cannot be in the past)
+- Uploaded time – (mandatory, Datetime, cannot be in the past) - Auto_Updated

 ### Podcast file fields: